Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/selecting.rst

 `Select All by Type`_
    Select objects based on their type.
 `Select Active Camera`_
-   Select the viewports active camera.
+   Select the viewport's active camera.
 `Mirror Selection`_
    Select mirrored objects based on their name.
 `Select Random`_
-   Selects a random objects, based on a percentage value.
+   Selects a random object, based on a percentage value.

 ------------------------